isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. note::

-   Since the 1.6.0 Kea release it is possible to specify hostname-char-set and/or hostname-char-replacement at the global scope.
-This allows to sanitize host names without requiring a dhcp-ddns entry.
-When a hostname-char parameter is defined at the global scope and in a dhcp-ddns entry the second (local) value is used.
+   Since the 1.6.0 Kea release, it is possible to specify hostname-char-set and/or hostname-char-replacement at the global scope.
+This allows sanitizing of host names without requiring a dhcp-ddns entry.
+When a hostname-char parameter is defined at the global scope and in a dhcp-ddns entry, the second (local) value is used.

 .. _dhcp6-dhcp4o6-config: